How To Get Your Cleaning Business License in 2024? Get Started

 A sole proprietorship is the simplest choice, ideal if you’re working independently.
 If you’re teaming up with someone, a partnership may be a good option.

 For added liability protection and potential tax advantages, consider an LLC or corporation, which can provide greater flexibility and security as your business expands.
-Make sure to select a structure that aligns with both your immediate needs and long-term goals.

 Step 2: Register Your Business